 If you go: OrmondArtMuseum.org | 386-676-3347

-With five state parks, a national seashore and a national wildlife refuge you’ll want plenty of time to explore the Daytona Beach area.
+With six state parks, a national seashore and a national wildlife refuge you’ll want plenty of time to explore the Daytona Beach area.
 Not sure where to start?
 Here are two favorites.

 Native Americans once dwelled in what is now Tomoka State Park, living off fish-filled lagoons.
 Today, the inland waterways surrounding the park are popular for canoeing, boating and fishing.
 The park protects a variety of wildlife habitats and endangered species and is a bird watcher’s paradise, especially during the spring and fall migrations.
 Canoe and kayak rentals, along with snacks and beverages, are available onsite at The Tomoka Outpost.